We were excited to write a review of the Osprey Poco Plus child carrier because we have had one for so long and it’s so comfortable and versatile.

 Extra Note: After we purchased our Osprey Poco Plus we checked into Safety Notices.
 When buying used items for the kids, be aware there may be Safety Notices or Recalls.
 In this case ours wasn’t affected but you should check out this link in case you happen across one that is.

 We think the Osprey Child Carriers are the best available and it will be a great investment for you and your family.
-Tiny Critter spent many hours in ours and we walked many miles with this pack!
+Tiny Critter spent many hours in ours and we walked many miles with this great pack!
 We used this from 6 months to 3 years old and it was amazing at every age.
 You and your family will love the Poco Plus as much as we did because this pack has all the best features.
 Click HERE to buy yours now!

 I’m Molly Foss, aka Momma Critter.
 I’ve been camping since I was 9 years old and I always wanted to be Robin Hood and live in the forest when I grew up.
 I’m excited to share my love of camping with my son as he grows up.
 My favorite thing to do while camping is roast marshmallows over the fire.